 "Damn it!"
 Odysseus desperately clung on to a handle on the ceiling as the whole ship was violently jolted.
 "You know, you should really get more chairs in here."

 "Thank you!" sighed Dorian.
 "See?
-You bring an outsider onto the ship and their fresh eyes instantly pick up on the design flaws."
+You bring an outsider into the ship and immediately their fresh eyes pick up all the design flaws."

 Emily groaned.
 "Fine.
 You've made your point.
-I'll get on it once I'm done fixing the escape pods.
+I'll do it once I've fixed the escape pods.
 But I'm telling you, there'll be no room to move in here with four more seats."

 "HERE!"
 Gwen shouted over her shoulder.
 "I'm trying to focus!"